Cluster Munition Ban Policy

-Summary: Non-signatory Equatorial Guinea has never publicly commented on cluster munitions or its position on joining the convention.
-However, it voted in favor of a key United Nations (UN) resolution promoting the convention in December 2018.
+Non-signatory Equatorial Guinea has never publicly commented on cluster munitions or its position on joining the Convention on Cluster Munitions.
+It has never attended a meeting of the convention.
+However, it has voted in favor of key annual United Nations (UN) resolutions promoting the convention, most recently in December 2021.
 Equatorial Guinea is not known to have ever used, produced, transferred, or stockpiled cluster munitions.

 The Republic of Equatorial Guinea has not acceded to the Convention on Cluster Munitions.

-The government’s position on joining remains unknown because Equatorial Guinea has never commented publicly on cluster munitions or its position on accession to the convention.
+The government’s position on joining the convention remains unknown, as Equatorial Guinea has never commented publicly on cluster munitions or its position on acceding to the convention.

-In December 2018, Equatorial Guinea voted in favor of a key UN General Assembly (UNGA) resolution that urges states outside the Convention on Cluster Munitions to “join as soon as possible.”
-It voted in favor of previous annual UNGA resolutions promoting the convention in 2015 and 2017.
+In December 2021, Equatorial Guinea voted in favor of the key United Nations General Assembly (UNGA) resolution that urged states outside the Convention on Cluster Munitions to “join as soon as possible.”

 Equatorial Guinea is a State Party to the Mine Ban Treaty.
-It is not party to the Convention on Conventional Weapons.
+It is not party to the Convention on Conventional Weapons (CCW).